moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #object-datagram-format title="MOQT OBJECT_DATAGRAM Message"}

-## Multi-Object Streams
+### Streams

-When multiple objects are sent on a stream, the stream begins with a stream
+When objects are sent on streams, the stream begins with a stream
 header message and is followed by one or more sets of serialized object fields.
 If a stream ends gracefully in the middle of a serialized Object, terminate the
 session with a Protocol Violation.

-A publisher SHOULD NOT open more than one multi-object stream at a time with the
+A publisher SHOULD NOT open more than one stream at a time with the same stream
-same stream header message type and fields.
+header message type and fields.

 TODO: figure out how a relay closes these streams

-### Stream Header Track
+**Stream Header Track**

 When a stream begins with `STREAM_HEADER_TRACK`, all objects on the stream
 belong to the track requested in the Subscribe message identified by `Subscribe
 ID`.
-All objects on the stream have the `Publisher Priority` specified in the
+All objects on the stream have the `Object Send Order` specified in the
 stream header.

 ~~~